-The Fund has only investments at fair value through profit or loss which is measured at fair values and are classified within level 1 of the fair value hierarchy.
+The Fund has only investments at fair value through profit or loss which is measured at fair values.
 All other financial assets and liabilities are classified as amortised cost and management believes that the fair value of all other financial assets and liabilities at the reporting date approximate their carrying values owing to their short-term tenure and the fact that these are readily liquid.
-These are all classified within level 2 of the fair value hierarchy.
-There were no transfers between various levels of fair value hierarchy during the current year or prior year.
+There were no transfers between various levels of fair value hierarchy during the current period.